abney/selkie/docs/source/editor/corpus/slf.rst

       not contain any keys except a 'cf' record and (optionally) a 'type' record.

+    * ``of`` — Orthographic form.
+Sense-disambiguated forms can use this field to indicate how the form is written in text.

+ * **Index**.
+Each language directory also contains a file named 'index'.
- * The file 'index' contains a map from senses to lists of locations (where tokens occur).
-A location is a string consisting of a text ID and a sentence number, separated by '.' (period).
+   It contains a map from senses to lists of locations (where tokens occur).
+A location is a string consisting of a text ID and a sentence number, separated by a period.

+ * **Toc**.
+Finally, each language directory contains a file name 'toc'.
- * The 'toc' file contains a map from text IDs to text metadata.
-Text metadata is an object containing the following keys (all optional):
+   It contains a list of text metadata entries.
+A text metadata entry contains the following keys:

+    * ``id`` — The text ID.
+This is the only required key.
+No two entries may have the same ID.

-    * ``type`` - E.g., collection, book, chapter, page, text,
+    * ``ty`` - E.g., collection, book, chapter, page, text,
       audio.
 Complex texts (collections, documents, document sections, and so on) consist of metadata but no text file.

-    * ``title``
+    * ``ti`` — Title.

-    * ``author``
+    * ``au`` — Author.

-    * ``parts`` - A list of text IDs.
-A text should either have a 'parts' entry or a text file, but not both.
+    * ``ch`` - Children.
+A list of text IDs.
+A text should either have a 'ch' entry or a text file, but not both.
+A text that has a text file is simple, a text that has a 'ch' entry is aggregate, and a text that has neither is empty.

     * ``pdf`` - The pathname of a PDF file.
 If it is a relative pathname, it is interpreted relative to the directory that